PaperMC/PaperDocs/source/server/configuration.rst

 fix-entity-position-desync
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
     - **default**: true
-    - **description**: Fixes the issue in which an items position is desynchronized between the client and the server.
+    - **description**: Fixes the issue in which an item's position is desynchronized between the client and the server.

 update-pathfinding-on-block-update
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~